scverse/governance/in_progress/roles.md

 # Decision Making Process

-Decisions about the future of the project are made through discussion with all members of the community.
+Decisions about the future of the project are made through discussion with members of the community.
-All non-sensitive project management discussion takes place on the issue trackers of the https://github.com/scverse repositories.
+All non-sensitive project management discussion takes place on the issue trackers of the https://github.com/scverse repositories, in public channels of our chat, or on the forums.
 Occasionally, sensitive discussion may occur via a private message.

 Decisions should be made in accordance with the mission and values of the scverse project.